Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Experiments

 \subsection{Experimental Settings}

-\textbf{Setup. } For a fair comparison, we adopt the same evaluation metrics as those used in~\citep{gui2022good}.
+\textbf{Setup. } We adopt the same evaluation metrics as in~\cite{gui2022good} for a fair comparison.
 The model that achieves the best performance on the OOD validation sets is then evaluated on the OOD test sets.
-Furthermore, to ensure fair comparison across all methods, we utilize the same GNN backbones—GIN~\citep{xu2018how} and GIN-Virtual~\citep{xu2018powerful, gilmer2017neural}—as applied in the GOOD benchmark~\citep{gui2022good} for each dataset.
-The experimental details, including evaluation metrics and hyperparameter configurations, are summarized in Appendix~\ref{sec:experimental_details}.
+Furthermore, to ensure fair comparison across all methods, we utilize the same GNN backbones—GIN~\cite{xu2018how} and GIN-Virtual~\cite{xu2018powerful, gilmer2017neural}—as applied in the GOOD benchmark~\cite{gui2022good} for each dataset.
+The experimental details, including evaluation metrics and hyperparameter configurations, are summarized in Appendix~\ref{sec:random_gin} and~\ref{sec:experimental_details}.

-\textbf{Datasets.} We use synthetic, semi-artificial, and real-world datasets from GOOD~\citep{gui2022good}, including GOOD-Motif, GOOD-CMNIST, GOOD-HIV, and GOOD-SST2.
-Consistent with~\citep{gui2022good}, we apply base, size, color, scaffold, and length data splits to introduce diverse covariate shifts in graph structure, node features, and edge features.
-Detailed descriptions of the datasets are provided in Appendix~\ref{sec:experimental_details}.
+\textbf{Datasets.} We evaluate on synthetic, semi-artificial, and real-world benchmarks from GOOD~\cite{gui2022good}: \textsc{GOOD-Motif}, \textsc{GOOD-CMNIST}, \textsc{GOOD-HIV}, and \textsc{GOOD-SST2}.
+Following the official protocol, we use the \emph{base}, \emph{size}, \emph{color}, \emph{scaffold}, and \emph{length} splits to induce diverse covariate shifts in structure, node features, and edge features.
+Although some datasets are not Web-native, the shifts emulate common Web scenarios: motif and size shifts mirror evolving community wiring and graph growth in social/hyperlink networks; color shifts stand in for feature/style changes (e.g., UI or content modality drift); scaffold splits mimic cold-start categories/items in e-commerce or knowledge graphs; and length shifts capture post/review length drift in social and content platforms.
+These settings therefore serve as Web-analogous stress tests for OOD generalization on graphs.
+Full dataset statistics, preprocessing details, and split constructions are provided in the Appendix~\ref{sec:experimental_details}.